jason136/MP3-Downloader/README.md

 - Artists sometimes add cutscenes or sound effects

-All of these are remedied to an extent, ie matching up the closest song duration and looking for best audio quality, but it will not be perfect for everything. on das a lie actwaly i was only thinking abt the duration thing but im thinking long abt it an itll be soon
+All of these are remedied to an extent, ie matching up the closest song duration and looking for best audio quality, but it will not be perfect for everything.

 # Reference
 ```python